1990 Stanley Cup Final: Game four

+Game five

 In Game 5 at the Boston Garden on May 24, the Oilers won 4–1, the first time they had ever clinched the Cup on the road.
 Edmonton won all three Finals games played at Boston Garden - in each their previous Finals wins, the Oilers only won one game away from Northlands Coliseum.
 Craig Simpson scored the game-winning goal.
 Oilers goaltender Bill Ranford, originally the backup who took over from Grant Fuhr for the remainder of the regular season and the entire playoffs, was awarded the Conn Smythe Trophy as playoff MVP.
 Game 5 was the last Stanley Cup Final game ever played at the Boston Garden.

 Mark Messier won his first Stanley Cup as a team captain, and his fifth overall.
 He won his sixth Stanley Cup as the captain with the New York Rangers four years later, and scored the Cup-winning goal, making him the only player to captain two different Cup-winning teams.